 You will be required to present one valid, government-issued photo ID with a signature (e.g., driver's license, passport).
-If you are testing outside of your country of citizenship, you must present a valid passport.
-If you are testing within your country of citizenship, you must present either a valid passport, driver's license, national ID or military ID.
+If you are testing outside of your country of citizenship or are not a Permanent Legal Resident, you must present a valid passport.
+If you are testing within your country of citizenship or the country within which you are considered a Permanent Legal Resident, you must present either a valid passport, driver's license, national ID or military ID.
 The identification document must be in Latin characters and contain your photograph and signature.